Practicing yoga with your partner helps to build trust, create harmony, and strengthen bonds. Here's how to benefit from your own practice.

 The sequence of poses can follow as you choose.
-If you’re new to yoga, try starting with seated poses, then move to all fours, then to standing poses, and finally move back to the mat to finish.
+If you’re both beginners, try starting with seated poses, then move to all fours, then to standing poses, and finally move back to the mat to finish.
 You can also try to integrate massage into many of the poses.
 Poses that are convenient for massage include child’s pose, puppy pose, down dog pose, and seated poses where you are face to face with your partner.

 4 Couples Yoga Poses to Get You Partner Started